Kjir/cv/cv.md

     - Rewrote from scratch the old patron manager using AngularJS and a REST API.
     - Helped an intern, later hired by the company, to learn the tools and develop his potential as a software engineer.
     - Integrated seamlessly the Angular application in the legacy Zend application sharing authentication between the API and the legacy PHP application.
-    - Worked using Agile methodologies following the SCRUM approach.
+    - Worked using Agile methodologies following the Scrum approach.
     - Technologies got to work on: `AngularJS` `Zend Framework` `Laravel` `Docker` `JIRA with Agile`
 * Software Engineer, Teamsystem Spa, Fabriano, Italy (May.
 2013 – Jun.
 2015)
     - Introduced SOAP and REST/json webservices on the application through WSME, contributing patches to the OpenStack project when needed.